SmittyB00p/vcrr6wP8OlqUPGrI/README.md

 * ResNet18 accuracy = 88% training and 93% validation
 * VGG16 accuracy = 58% training and 67% validation

-Going forward, the Resnet18 model will be used
+More experimentation will be needed due to the fact that the pre-trained models are possibly overfitting, but for the time present the VGG16 model looks the best.

 ### Text Extraction
-Using Google's Gemini model we will be able to extract text from uploaded images...
-Coming Soon!
+Using Google's Gemini model we will be able to extract text from uploaded images.

+Please look at the text_extraction notebook for further work.

 ### Audio Generation
-Using two new text-to-speech (TTS) models - DIA and Sesame - we will generate human like audio with the extracted text...
-Coming Soon!
+Using two new text-to-speech (TTS) models - DIA and Sesame - we will generate human like audio with the extracted text.

+Please look at the dia_audio or sesame_audio notebook for further work.

 ## Setup
 To run this notebook make sure to: